 Building local capacity is an essential component for long-term conservation success, and is a core goal of ElephantVoices.
-In Gorongosa we are training Mozambican, Dominique Gonçalves, who is currently (2016/17) working toward her Masters degree at DICE, University of Kent.
+In Gorongosa we are training Mozambican, Dominique Gonçalves, who during 2016/17 completed her Masters degree at DICE, University of Kent.
 We regularly go to the field with Mozambican biology and veterinary interns to introduce them to elephants and our work.

 Interacting and collaborating with the different departments and personell involved in Gorongosa National Park is an integral component of our effort to monitor and protect the Gorongosa elephants.
 Particularly important are the Departments of Conservation, Science and Human Development.
 Due to the threats posed to elephants by people, as well as those posed to people by elephants, the intersection between anti-poaching, the veterinary team and human-elephant conflict mitigation is both delicate and crucial.
 Sharing of information and data is the basis for synergystic and effective conservation.

 In the 6-part, award-winning documentary series "Gorongosa Park: Rebirth of Paradise" that premiered between September 22 and October 6 2015, you can learn more about Gorongosa National Park and the ongoing holistic restoration of it.
 In Episode 2 (Elephant Whisperer) and Episode 5 (Battle Lines) you get glimpses of the early work of ElephantVoices in Gorongosa.
 You can watch the entire series via PBS LearningMedia.
-Here are direct links to Episode 2 and Episode 5.
 The series was aired on PBS and National Geographic Wild.

 You will enjoy Dominique Gonçalves speaking at National Geographic Society on Half Earth Day, 23 October 2017.
 It was an amazing speech - you will enjoy watching it.